hatzopoulos/wtf/README.md

   but more flexible and detailed.
 * `wtf.py` is a simple Python2 script (tested with 2.7.5) with *no
   dependencies beyond the standard Python library*.
+* it combines the best features from expand/unexpand

 Exciting origin story
 ---------------------